albayaty/cala_quantum_library/README.md

     ```
     ![figure11](https://github.com/user-attachments/assets/79cdb837-b070-40b9-b389-9e9c8f8ced88)

-23. Construct the 3-bit controlled-√X gate as a quantum circuit.
+12. Construct the 3-bit controlled-√X gate as a quantum circuit.
 Note that this requires to utilize:
     * One 3-bit AND gate.
     * One 2-bit controlled-√X gate.
     * Two control qubits at the indices 61 and 63.
     * One target qubit at the index 72.
-    * One ancilla qubit at the indix 62.
+    * One ancilla qubit at the index 62.

     ```python
     num_qubits = 127